HughParsonage/TeXCheckR/cran-comments.md

-This is a package update.
+This is a package update for data.table NAMESPACE

 ## R CMD check results